-- The experience with organizations in similar size and scope
+The experience with organizations of similar size and scope

 Something to take note of is that not all business technology companies you look into or meet with are a fit for your business—and you might not be the perfect customer for them either.
 Each business technology provider must establish some sort of target audience, and it’s ok if you don’t always meet those specifications.